 Sarah Lucas

 Clamped to a spindly chair, TARUNA embodies Lucas’ long-standing use of pantyhose as an artistic medium.
 Associated with sex and femininity, the material first appeared in her work as early as 1993.
 The stuffed tights recall marbled fat and blood vessels, whilst hems and seams form nipples and labia.
-Combined with the heavy materials, like concrete or bronze, and rough everyday objects that make up this installation, the nylon evokes vulnerability.
+Combined with the heavy materials and rough everyday objects that make up this installation, the nylon evokes both bodily and emotional vulnerability.
 TARUNA cackles at polite conventions, while showing her fleshy underbelly.

 “"There are these codes about what it means to be masculine and what it means to be feminine which we don't interrogate enough...
 I'm curious and I suppose I just play with that".